Affiliate notice

 Portland Head Lighthouse Maine | credit: USCG

-New England's maritime coast includes numerous estuaries and the North Atlantic Ocean.
+New England's maritime coast includes the North Atlantic Ocean, numerous estuaries, other natural resources.

 Major New England estuaries include the Gulf of Maine, Buzzard's Bay, Cape Cod Bay, Massachusetts Bay, Nantucket Sound, Narragansett Bay, and Long Island Sound.